EEN421/EEN421.github.io/_posts/2023-06-13-Raspberry Pi Logging to Log Analytics Workspace.md

 # In this post we will:
 - Call out and solve for use-case pre-requisites
-- Configure our 'unsupported' equipment accordingly (Ruby & FluentD Plugin for Log Analytics)
+- Configure our 'unsupported' equipment accordingly (Ruby & FluentD)
 - Create a Log Analytics Workspace
 - Retrieve WorkspaceID and Primary Key
 - Program the config file for log aggregation (FluentD)